iPaulPro/scaffold-lens/README.md

     ```shell
     npx create-eth@latest -e iPaulPro/scaffold-lens:ext
     ```
-   The wizard will prompt you to name your project, then it will clone Scaffold-ETH 2, install dependencies, and set up the Lens extension.
+   The wizard will prompt you to name your project, then it will clone Scaffold-ETH 2, set up the Lens extension, and, install dependencies.
 2. **Start a chain**
    Switch to the directory of the new project and run a local network in a terminal from the root directory:
     ```shell